-2016 National Planning Excellence Award for Urban Design
+2016 National Planning Excellence Award: Urban Design

-Taking Chicago’s Legacy of Great Parks to New Heights
+The 606 – Taking Chicago’s Legacy of Great Parks to New Heights

 An abandoned, elevated rail line is transformed into a park and trail system that serves 80,000 residents within a 10-minute walk, plus thousands of visitors.
 The 606 consists of the 2.7-mile Bloomingdale Trail as its centerpiece and a series of six planned ground-level parks.